 - 2 tablespoons chocolate chips, optional

-Combine the milk and vinegar and let sit for 5-10 minutes.
+Combine 1 cup of milk and vinegar and let sit for 5-10 minutes.

-Stir together the chia seeds, milk, oil and vanilla and let sit until gelled (at least five minutes).
+Stir together the chia seeds, additional 1/4 cup milk, oil and vanilla and let sit until mixture thickens into a gel, at least five minutes.

 Whisk together the flours, cocoa powder, baking powder, baking soda, salt, sugars and chocolate chips, if using.
 Set a large skillet or frying pan over medium heat.